EUMETNET/meteogate-documentation/docs/2-discovering-and-accessing-data.md

 1. MeteoGate Data Explorer (recommended, see above)
 2. WMO WIS2 Global Discovery Catalogue (see above)
-3. Route list in MeteoGate Developer Portal (see above)
-   - Note that the route list includes only Data Supply components that are accessed through MeteoGate API Gateway(s).
+3. Route list in MeteoGate Developer Portal (see above).
+Note that the route list includes only Data Supply components that are accessed through MeteoGate API Gateway(s).
 5. Notification message (see above)
 6. Search for datasets on a web search engine, e.g. Google Dataset Search
 7. Data Supply (e.g. WIS2Box UI)